-Piedmont Park is Atlanta’s version of Central Park — or maybe it’s the other way around.
+Piedmont Park is Atlanta’s version of New York’s Central Park — or maybe it’s the other way around.
 Anyway, Piedmont Park is 185 acres of fun in Midtown.
-There is a farmer’s market, sports fields, swimming pool, dog park, and plenty of spaces to walk around, picnic, enjoy a concert and relax.
-Near the 12th Street Gate is the Noguchi Playscape designed by world-renowned artists and sculptor Isamu Noguchi.
+There is a farmer’s market, sports fields, swimming pool, dog park and plenty of spaces to walk around, picnic, enjoy a concert and relax.
+Near the 12th Street Gate is the Noguchi Playscape designed by world-renowned artist and sculptor Isamu Noguchi.

-Towering nearly 20 stories about Centennial Park, the SkyView Atlanta ferris wheel offers great views of the city from its 42 gondolas.
+Towering nearly 20 stories above Centennial Olympic Park, the SkyView Atlanta Ferris wheel offers great views of the city from its 42 gondolas.

 Hyatt Regency Atlanta and Atlanta Marriott Marquis

-John Portman’s architectural stamp is all over the area but his first known landmark was the Hyatt Regency Hotel in downtown Atlanta.
-Its revolutionary 22-story atrium design influenced hotel design ever since.
-Speaking of atriums, Portman also designed the nearby Atlanta Marriott Marquis, which features a 470 foot high atrium that spans the entire height of the building.
+Architect John Portman’s stamp is all over the area but his first known landmark was the Hyatt Regency Hotel in downtown Atlanta.
+Its revolutionary 22-story atrium design has influenced hotel design ever since.
+Speaking of atriums, Portman also designed the nearby Atlanta Marriott Marquis, which features a 470-foot-high atrium that spans the entire height of the building.
 You’ll instantly recognize it from “The Hunger Games: Catching Fire” and “The Hunger Games: Mockingjay — Part 1.”

 The Corey Tower

-The Corey Tower, a massive 300 foot tall structure that offers incredible branding opportunities to a wide variety of audiences, all of whom are “captive.”
-They’re captive because they’re in the cars just at the spot where interstates I-20, I-75 and I-95 converge where more than one million people see it each day.
-The 2000 square foot digital display has 1.6 million LED lights getting a message across 24 hours a day.
+The Corey Tower, a 300-foot tall structure, offers incredible branding opportunities to a wide variety of audiences, all of whom are “captive” because they’re in their cars just at the spot where interstates 20, 75 and 85 converge, meaning that more than one million people see the tower daily.
+The 2000-square-foot digital display houses 1.6 million LED lights delivering messages 24 hours a day.

 Jackson Street Bridge

-Millennium Gate at Atlanta Station is a nod to Atlanta’s history of being a transportation hub.
-The 100 foot tall monumental gate that houses an impressive Georgia history museum as well as works of art by the Scottish sculpture Alexander Stoddart.
+Millennium Gate at Atlantic Station is a nod to Atlanta’s history of being a transportation hub.
+The 100-foot tall gate houses an impressive Georgia history museum as well as works of art by Scottish sculpture Alexander Stoddart.